sbseltzer/kioku-srs/README.md

 - Can import from and export to major SRS solutions such as Anki and Mnemosyne.
 - Can be installed or run self-contained (e.g. flash drive).
 - Can be used for research purposes.
+- Support LaTeX, HTML, CSS, Javascript, images, videos, sounds, and so on.

 ### Properties
 1. Decoupled.
 The APIs for this should be written in such a way that bindings/implementations in other languages are possible, and mixing them is possible.